richardandersen/DSEDiagnosticAnalyticParser/README.md

 **LogTimeSpanRange** -- Only valid if LogCurrentDate is defined.
 The time span from LogCurrentDate to collect the C* entries (e.g., the last 5 days from LogCurrentDate of 2016-09-15; From 2016-09-15 23:59:59 to 2016-09-10 00:00:00).
 Default 02:00:00 (2 days)

 **LogMaxRowsPerNode** -- The maximum number of C* log entries that are read per log file node. -1 will allow all entries to be read.
 Default is -1.
-Note: If this is enabled (> 0), reading C* achieve logs are disabled.
+Note: If this is enabled (> 0), reading C* achieve logs are disabled (only the most LogMaxRowsPerNode current lines in each Cassandra/system.log are read).

 **IgnoreKeySpaces** -- A collection of keyspaces that are ignored during parsing.
 Default is: dse_system, system_auth, system_traces, system, dse_perf